maread99/market_prices/docs/developers/typing_doc.md

 ### mptypes.py

 Types specific to `market_prices` are defined on the `mptypes.py` module.
-These include type aliases, custom pydantic types and internal enums.
+These include type aliases, custom types and internal enums.

-The annotation of any public parameter that takes an mptype should begin `mptypes.` in order to explictly declare the type as being specific to `market_prices`.
+The type annotation of any public parameter that takes a type defined on the mptypes module should begin `mptypes.`.
+This is to explictly declare the type as being specific to `market_prices`.

 ## Documentation